Pivoting with Ease

 Up Next

-Ending the Week with a Win with OKRs
+End the Week with a Win

 Learn how WINS meetings give everyone at Apartment Therapy a sense of collective accomplishment within an OKR cycle.